mrakgr/Trading-Journal/journal_2025.md

 I feel really bad about seeing the RHM quote.
 I think I am down 10% on it.

 I am envious of Chris, but I don't have any better system than gambling on momentum.
 I'll keep doing it until I find something.

+9:15pm.
+I am back from swimming and it helped clear my head a little.

+Stock goes up - I am a genius, the next market wizard.
+Stock goes down - Maybe I should give up trading?

+I am too old for that shit.
+I was actually sad for a few hours when I saw RHM down.

+I think this is finally enough to decide it.
+I am going to go in the direction of monthly rebalancing and not watch the market in the interim.

+It won't be the 2-4 week rule for losers, but just the 4 week rule.

+Chris has a really deep connection with the world that I cannot help, but be envious about.
+Making millions of dollars by reading Tik Tok comments is next level 250 IQ trading.

+But I am going to try deep detachment and see where that gets me.

+I am not going to become a market wizard this way, but I don't have to become one.

+I have a different mission, don't I?
+To cause the Singularity.

+Imagine I wasted all my time hounding message boards for stock info instead.
+Now that would be a loss.

+I was really desperate to get the job that I have now, and it helped me get a start, but I started getting a swelled head once I came back to trading.

+I'll take a step back.

+My goal should be to trade only 12 times a year, once per month.

+I had other rules, true, but they aren't worth the price of unbalancing me.
+To win at trading, I only needed to determine the correct step sizes and that's it.

+Maybe if I were trading ETFs and they were trending nicely, I could do with smaller steps, but individual stock trading is all about riding the momentum of big winners.

+Even timing the market is pointless as they will shrug off the corrections.

+It seems like they wouldn't given their volatility, but they will.

+I haven't said it yet, but this way of trading gave me a lot of insight.

+It made me realize that the daily volatility essentially doesn't matter.

+And as far as edges are concerned, being able to ignore what happens day to day, and having such a system is a powerful thing.

+I thought that by watching the market and the stocks I am trading I could achieve something and improve my results, but the reality is the complete opposite.

+And that's actually conventient, since it gives me an excuse to work only 1 day a month on trading.

+9:35pm.
+I'll accumulate the money from my job into my account, momentum trading will add something to that over time, and I will have my financial freedom while I work on other things.

+In two weeks, I'll most likely sell the loser euro defense stocks.
+I'll ignore the fact that they are down now, but I acknowledge that I made a mistake not selling them when they were lagging in a rising market.

+What I will do with that money is put it into crypto which are prepping for the next bull move starting with Ethereum.
+The next on my list are Tron and Bitcoin.
+I will never start off those positions at 20%, but starting the month at 10% and brining it up to 20% as they go up is fine.

+With my winning stocks, I can also add to them.
+Maybe EXA will be up and I'll have the chance to bring it up to 20%.

+And as for euro defense stocks, I can wait until they pick up momentum again to buy them.
+In fact, waiting at least a month after I get out is a good way to avoid getting whipsawed.
+A stock can often go up and down on a daily basis during the course of a month, but it rarely does that month-to-month.
+So having a slow rhythm acts as a filter.

+9:45pm.
+The overall goal of my trading system is to catch big winners and hold them for the duration of their move.

+That is how I'll get to million and beyond.

+I wonder if EXA really will turn out to be the next TASR.
+Maybe not, but I was too squeamish to buy 10% initially simply because I was worried about it's daily volatility.
+But with my current system, that daily volatility will be a complete non-issue, so I'll be able to show my true power.

+I don't need that many big winners in a year.
+If 10 is too much, then I'll just find 5.
+Crypto will do fine as well.

+I am going to show that the last 20 years weren't a waste of time.

+I'll get my finances in order and get back to work on causing the Singularity.

+One minor change I will do is that for September I will make it a 5 week rule for the sake of only trading once per month.
+There 52 weeks in a year and 12 months, and they don't divide evenly, so I'll have to add a week here and there to distribute the remainder.